 Hate security lines?
 Enroll in a trusted traveler program like TSA Pre✓®, Global Entry, Nexus, or SENTRI.
 Membership in these programs gives you access to dedicated TSA Pre✓® lanes at more than 200 airports nationwide.

-As a reminder, we have a 20-minute baggage claim guarantee.
+As a reminder, Alaska has a 20-minute baggage claim guarantee.

-To ensure your carry-on bag will be accepted aboard all flights on your journey, we recently changed our carry-on size limit to 22″ x 14″ x 9”.
+To ensure your carry-on bag will be accepted aboard all flights on your journey, we’ve changed our carry-on size limit to 22″ x 14″ x 9”.
 When measuring your bag, be sure to include the wheels, handle and expandable pockets in the total measurement.

 You are allowed one carry-on bag, plus one smaller personal item.
 TSA allows you to carry on one quart-sized bag of liquids – aerosols, gels, creams and pastes that are 3.4 ounces (100 milliliters) or less per item.
 Keep the liquids bag easily accessible, so that it’s simple for you to drop it into the security bin without digging through your carry-on bag at the checkpoint.